svyoung/healthrise-test/README.md

 ## API

 For this project, I set up a mock API using the `tasks.csv` file as a baseline.
 Even though the CSV had incomplete data, it allowed me to populate the task list and experiment with local CRUD operations, simulating the behavior of a real database.
+Therefore, this current CRUD operations does not persist data manipulation, so refreshing the page will revert back to is original form.
 In a production environment, this would involve accessing a proper database with credentials and using ORMs or ODMs to query data.

 I organized the backend routes using Express routers for both authentication and tasks, keeping the structure clean and modular.
 Users are authenticated via JWT tokens, and a mock user with a tokenized password is available for testing.